Roshrini/mxnet/docs/api/python/ndarray.md

     >>> a = mx.nd.zeros((100, 50))
     >>> # all-one array of dimension 256x32x128x1
     >>> b = mx.nd.ones((256, 32, 128, 1))
-    >>> # initialize array with contents
+    >>> # Initialize array with contents
     >>> c = mx.nd.array([[1, 2, 3], [4, 5, 6]])
 ```
 This is similar to the way you use `numpy`.
 ## NDArray Operations

 We provide some basic ndarray operations, like arithmetic and slice operations.

 ### Arithmetic Operations